INTERSECT-training/packaging/learners/setup.md

 ### B. Local

-If you want to run this example on your own computer, you will need to install the parts independently.
+If you want to run this example on your own computer, you will need ensure you have the necessary software.
+Follow steps i-v below to install and configure your dev environment.

 #### i.
 Editor